IngoScholtes/kdd2018-tutorial/docs/setup.md

 # Using git to obtain tutorial material

-While you can also manually download all necessary files, we strongly recommend to clone this repository to obtain a local, sychronised copy of all material via `git`.
-Assuming you have a local `git` installation, you can do this as follows:
+While you can manually download all necessary [`code`](https://github.com/IngoScholtes/kdd2018-tutorial/tree/master/code) and [`data`](https://github.com/IngoScholtes/kdd2018-tutorial/tree/master/code) files from our [gitHub repository](https://github.com/IngoScholtes/kdd2018-tutorial), we strongly recommend to clone this repository with `git` to obtain a local, sychronised copy of all material.
+Assuming you have a working `git` installation, you can simply do this by executing the following command in the terminal:

 `git clone https://github.com/IngoScholtes/kdd2018-tutorial`

 If you don't have `git` installed already, here you can find information on [how to set up git](https://help.github.com/articles/set-up-git/).

-Prior to the hands-on tutorial, you will get access to skeleton `python` files, that we will complete together throughout the tutorial sessions.
-At specific *sync points*, we will push a commit of the current solution to this `gitHub` repository.
+Prior to the start of the first tutorial session, we will add skeleton `python` files to the [`code` directory](https://github.com/IngoScholtes/kdd2018-tutorial/tree/master/code) of the repository.
+We will complete the code in these skeleton files together throughout the hands-on coding sessions.
+At specific *sync points*, we will push the current solution to our `gitHub` repository.
 You can thus simply execute the terminal command

 `git pull`

 in the directory of your local copy to receive a *sample solution* that is growing as the hands-on tutorial moves forward.
-If you are using Visual Studio Code (see below) things are even easier: You can just click the **sync** symbol in the status bar, to get the current sample solution shown on the tutor's screen!
+If you are using Visual Studio Code (see below) things are even easier: Just click the **sync** symbol in the status bar to update the current sample solution shown on the tutor's screen!
 This will allow you to quickly correct any potential errors.

 # Installing python 3.X